MilaarAdedayo/DFA-Datathon-Challenge-for-Data-Analysis/README.md

 To extract in-depth insights and recommendations that will shape the company's strategic plans for the coming years.

 ## Tools & Resources
 PowerBI was my tool of choice.
-I connected to my data via Snowflake
+I connected to the data given via Snowflake

 Data Validation Process;
 The data had 13 tables provided, and a quick cleaning process was carried out on the data consisting of over 2 million rows.